NOC-MDP/MammaMia/README.md

 - Mission (all the above stored in one object)

 ### AUV (virtual glider)
-This is represented in Mamma mia as a class object with fields holding parameters required for glider simulation e.g.
+This is represented in Mamma mia as a class object, containing the sensor suite that has been specified.

-* speed
-* dive rate
-* dive angle
-* surface rate
-* surface angle
-* sensors

-It also holds parameters about the dive, e.g.

-* time at surface
-* time at depth
-* target depth
-* min depth etc.

 ### Sensors
 Sensors are grouped in several ways: